CLCStriders/striders/_posts/2012-08-21-white-horse-5km-16th-august-2012.md

 title: 'White Horse 5km - 16th August 2012'
 date: 2012-08-21T06:24:53+01:00
-excerpt: '<p>A squad of 17 CLC Striders raced at the 4<sup>th</sup>and final Whitehorse 5km of the season.
+excerpt: '<p>A squad of 17 CLC Striders raced at the 4thand final Whitehorse 5km of the season.
 This race also incorporated the County 5km Championships</p>'
 layout: post
 permalink: /2012/08/white-horse-5km-16th-august-2012/
 ---
 </p>

-Rich Dare was first home for the club nipping into the top 10 finishing in 9<sup>th</sup>position in a time of 16:28.
+Rich Dare was first home for the club nipping into the top 10 finishing in 9thposition in a time of 16:28.

-Rich Evershed made a welcome return to road racing and ran well, finishing in 19<sup>th</sup>place in 17:09.
+Rich Evershed made a welcome return to road racing and ran well, finishing in 19thplace in 17:09.

 Not to be outdone, the ladies also put in some fine performances.
-Laura Kent battled in the windy conditions to finish 5<sup>th</sup>lady and 3<sup>rd</sup>LV35, taking the county bronze in 19.13.
-Kent was followed by Sian Holley who worked her way through the field, finishing as 2<sup>nd</sup>senior lady in a time of 20.33.
-To complete the womenâ€™s team, Amanda Steer ran a very strong race, setting a new PB time of 20:46.
-The womenâ€™s team took first place.
+Laura Kent battled in the windy conditions to finish 5thlady and 3rdLV35, taking the county bronze in 19.13.
+Kent was followed by Sian Holley who worked her way through the field, finishing as 2ndsenior lady in a time of 20.33.
+To complete the women's team, Amanda Steer ran a very strong race, setting a new PB time of 20:46.
+The women's team took first place.

-Other notable performances came from Dan Harte and Duncan Kay who set big PBâ€™s of 21:18 and 25:43 and Jacki Moore who completed her first road race for the club (26:10).
+Other notable performances came from Dan Harte and Duncan Kay who set big PB's of 21:18 and 25:43 and Jacki Moore who completed her first road race for the club (26:10).

 Striders results: